TyPR124/ipstuff/README.md

 This crate commits to both efficiency and safety.
 This crate includes `#![forbid(unsafe_code)]` and may use platform-specific implementations if they are proven more efficient.

 This crate will abide by Rust's semver standards to the best of my ability for versions published to crates.io.
-The Github repository, on the other hand, may be updated with breaking changes at any time.
+The Github repository, on the other hand, may be updated with breaking changes at any time. blah blah. mo

 ## Features